Debbie Ingram

-Debbie Ingram (born 1962) is an American politician, who has served in the Vermont Senate since 2017.
+Debbie Ingram (born 1962) is an American politician, who served in the Vermont Senate from 2017 to 2021.
 She lost her 2020 bid for Lieutenant Governor of Vermont.

 Background

 Ingram was educated at Stanford University, with a degree in communication, and Fuller Theological Seminary, with a Master of Divinity.
 She also completed a fellowship at Cambridge University in England.
 She is an ordained United Church of Christ minister, and serves as executive director of Vermont Interfaith Action.
 Ingram is a graduate of Emerge Vermont and the Vermont Leadership Institute.